 There was a morning in August I remember like it was yesterday.
-He sat in the rocking chair already battle-worn.
-I sat at the organ, having experienced the waves of grief that strike as surreptitiously as a tsunami.
+He sat battle-worn in the rocking chair.
+I sat at the organ, and experienced the waves of grief that strike as surreptitiously as a tsunami.
 Intuitively, we knew our exchange would be around the music we had played for years.
 Our tears sang the words that day.

 The notion of death and dying is something I haven’t been afraid to talk about.
 I believe death is a transition, not a destination.
-But, while I had always thought that sudden death was preferable, now I was seeing firsthand that terminal illness held tremendous opportunity for connecting, expressing my love through caring, possibilities for resolutions and dignified closure.
+While I had always thought sudden death preferable, now I was seeing firsthand that terminal illness held tremendous opportunity for connecting, expressing my love through caring, possibilities for resolutions and dignified closure.